-Some of your MBA Lifecycle literature reference a 'fielding year.'
-What is a fielding year?
+Some of your GME Lifecycle literature references a 'fielding year.'
+What do you mean by a fielding year?

 Fielding refers to the period of data collection for a market research study.
 The fielding year is the 12-month frame from which we designate a 'year' to approximate an academic year based on the intent of the higher education study.

 The end date of the fielding year is what is most important.
-We select an end date in which a majority of MBA programs will have completed the data collection from their students.
-This allows us to deliver our benchmark reports (Program Roadmap & Market Trends Report) to the largest number of programs in the shortest amount of time after a program's individual survey has concluded.
+We select an end date by which a majority of GME (graduate management education) programs will have completed the data collection from their students.
+This allows us to deliver our benchmark reports (Program Roadmap & Market Trends Report) to the largest number of programs in the shortest time after a program's individual survey has concluded.

 We provide Topline Summaries within two weeks of closing your survey for each intake or outtake whereas your benchmark reports are delivered after the end of the fielding year.